10 Powerful Tips to Lose Weight After 50

 Write Down What You Eat

-This is not for punishment or even accountability.
+This is not for punishment!
 It is simply to collect some data.
 No need to change anything for the first week or two.
 Just write down what you are already doing.

 No one ever realizes their eating patterns until they start writing them down.
-You easily forge3t the little bites and licks here and there.
+You easily forget the little bites and licks here and there.
 Whole meals or snacks get erased from memory.

 This way you can see exactly what you are eating at your meals.
 What snacks are you eating?
 What are the times that feel the most problematic?